napari/napari/docs/source/events/rendering.rst

 Running napari with ``NAPARI_ASYNC=1`` enables asynchronous rendering using the existing :class:`~napari.layers.image.image.Image` class.
 The :class:`~napari.layers.image.image.Image` class will no longer call ``np.asarray()`` in the GUI thread.
-This way if ``np.asarray()`` blocks on IO or a computation, the GUI thread will not block and the framerate will not slow down.
+We do this so that if ``np.asarray()`` blocks on IO or a computation, the GUI thread will not block and the framerate will not slow down.

-To avoid blocking the GUI thread the :class:`~napari.layers.image.image.Image` classes loads chunks using the :class:`~napari.components.experimental.chunk._loader.ChunkLoader`.
-It will call ``np.asarray()`` in a worker thread or worker process.
+To avoid blocking the GUI thread the :class:`~napari.layers.image.image.Image` class will load chunks using the new :class:`~napari.components.experimental.chunk._loader.ChunkLoader` class.
+The :class:`~napari.components.experimental.chunk._loader.ChunkLoader` will call ``np.asarray()`` in a worker thread.
 When the worker thread finishes it will call :meth:`~napari.layers.image.image.Image.on_chunk_loaded` with the loaded data.
 The next frame :class:`~napari.layers.image.image.Image` can display the new data.

 Time-series Data
 ^^^^^^^^^^^^^^^^